 - 4. Non-Prisoner Pro Se.
 A non-prisoner pro se party may complete and sign an "Application for Pro Se Litigant to File Electronically" form.
 The form is available from the Clerk's Office or on the "Court Forms" page of the court's website at: www.mnd.uscourts.gov.
-If the application is approved, the applicant will receive a login ID and password and the applicant's account will be activated, enabling the applicant to file electronically and to receive system-generated notices of electronic filing.
+In addition to submitting the form, applicants must also have/obtain an individual PACER account and apply for electronic filing access with the District of Minnesota through the "Non-Attorney E-File Registration" option on PACER's website.
+If the application is approved, the applicant will log in through PACER to file electronically.
 If the court becomes aware of misuse of ECF, access will be revoked by the court without advance notice.
 Upon closure of the case for which access is granted (and the expiration of all appeal periods), the account will be deactivated. - 5.
 Prisoner Pro Se.
-Prisoner pro se parties may not receive a login and password to use ECF and must file their documents in paper.
+Prisoner pro se parties may not receive a login and password to electronically file and must file their documents in paper.

-D. YOUR ECF ACCOUNT
+D. YOUR CSO (Central Sign-On) ACCOUNT